 Our approach is to give clear guidance on expectations with our supply base promoting full transparency at both onboarding stage and through ongoing supplier communications.

-In order to increase our visibility and understand our supply chain better, we have fully mapped our Tier 1 production sites and champion in person factory visits by our Sourcing, Compliance and Product teams.
-These regular visits to all main territories where our products are produced give us the opportunity to discuss sustainable and ethical working conditions as well as give visibility and knowledge of better practices.
+To increase our visibility and understand our supply chain, we have fully mapped our Tier 1 production sites and champion in person factory visits by our Sourcing, Compliance and Product teams.
+We have processes and systems in place to continue mapping our supply base beyond our direct Tier 1 factories to enhance the visibility of our supply chain and ensure compliance with our processes and requirements.
+Regular visits to all main production territories give us the opportunity to discuss sustainable and ethical working conditions face to face, as well as give us first hand visibility and knowledge of better practices.

-When and if problems are discovered, we work with suppliers to ensure the best outcome for all concerned.
+When and if problems are discovered, we work with suppliers to ensure the best outcome for all concerned parties.

-We regularly audit our first-tier manufacturing sites within Sosandar’s supply chain to ensure our high standards are met.
-This includes:
+We annually request audits from our Tier 1 and Tier 2 manufacturing sites within Sosandar’s supply chain to ensure our high standards are met, alongside other key documents, including:

 - A Full Audit report from independent and internationally recognised companies such as SMETA (Sedex Members Ethical Trade Audit) or BSCI (Business Social Compliance Initiative) ensuring our global supply chain complies with expected standards.